Rank functions on $(d+2)$-angulated categories -- a functorial approach: Rank functions on (d+2) -angulated categories

 \begin{prop} Let \(d\) be an odd positive integer.
 Then the assignment \(\rho_{\operatorname{o}} \mapsto \Psi(\rho_{\operatorname{o}})\) defined in Setup~\ref{setup: sets of rank functions on objects and morphisms}, part 2, is a well-defined function \(\clR^{\clC}_{\operatorname{o}} \xrightarrow{} \clR^{\clC}_{\operatorname{m}}\). \begin{proof} We show that this definition is independent of the choice of \((d+2)\)-angle.
 Suppose \(x_0\) can be completed to the two \((d+2)\)-angles \(X_0 \xrightarrow{x_0} X_1 \xrightarrow{} V_2 \xrightarrow{} \cdots \xrightarrow{} V_{d+1} \xrightarrow{} \Sigma_dX_{0}\) and \(X_0 \xrightarrow{x_0} X_1 \xrightarrow{} W_2 \xrightarrow{} \cdots \xrightarrow{} W_{d+1} \xrightarrow{} \Sigma_dX_{0}\).
 As both \((d+2)\)-angles start with the same morphism, the rotated \((d+2)\)-angles \(X_1 \xrightarrow{} V_2 \xrightarrow{} \cdots \xrightarrow{} V_{d+1} \xrightarrow{} \Sigma_{d} X_0 \xrightarrow{-\Sigma_dx_0} \Sigma_{d} X_1\) and \(X_1 \xrightarrow{} W_2 \xrightarrow{} \cdots \xrightarrow{} W_{d+1} \xrightarrow{} \Sigma_{d}X_0 \xrightarrow{-\Sigma_dx_0} \Sigma_{d} X_1\) are homotopy equivalent by Corollary~\ref{cor: homotopy equivalent iff images are isomorphic} and therefore, we have

 by Lemma~\ref{LEM: (d+2)-angulated Schanuel's lemma}.
 By axiom RO0 we have

 Then using axiom RO1, axiom RO3 and rearranging we get the following equation:

-This proves that \(\Phi\) is well-defined.
-It is clear from axiom RO2 that the value \(\Psi(\rho_{\operatorname{o}})(f)\) is a nonnegative real number for each morphism \(f\) in \(\clC\).
+This proves that \(\Psi\) is well-defined.
+Using that \((d+2)\)-angles rotate, axioms RO2 and RO3 ensure that the value \(\Psi(\rho_{\operatorname{o}})(f)\) is a nonnegative real number for each morphism \(f\) in \(\clC\).
 We now verify the axioms RM0, RM1, RM2 and RM3.

 \textit{RM0:} Let \(X_0 \xrightarrow{x_0} X_1\) and \(Y_0 \xrightarrow{y_0} Y_0\) be two morphisms in \(\clC\) fitting into the following commutative diagram

 for \(\psi\) and \(\varphi\) isomorphisms in \(\clC\).
 We complete \(x_0\) and \(y_0\) into the \((d+2)\)-angles